Base Institution - The Cancer Consortium institution employing PATS user.

 Patient - Any person enrolled onto a treatment protocol.

 Protocol Number - The number for the protocol assigned by the institution approving the protocol.
 This number is needed to link to the protocol number in the registration data base.
-For cooperative group, SC, FHCRC, or PSOC studies, use the protocol number assigned.
+For NCTN, SC, FHCRC, or PSOC studies, use the protocol number assigned.
 For studies approved by the UW IRB, use the IRB number.
 Do not use institutional contract numbers or budget numbers.

 Race - Subject's race: Select "American Indian or Alaska Native", "Asian", "Black or African American", "Native Hawaiian or Other Pacific Islander", or "White."
 See also OMB Standards for Federal Race and Ethnicity Data.